thecodingdad/ha-xtool/docs/PROTOCOL.md

 ```

 Studio also multicasts the probe to `224.0.1.77:20000` for V1 — both
-target choices reach the same firmware.
-The HA integration sticks to
+target choices reach the same firmware; a local broadcast already
-the local broadcast since that already covers the LAN scope.
+covers the LAN scope.

 ### Discovery V2 (encrypted multicast)